COPY YOURSELF! Make your own sewing mannequin or 'duct tape double'.

 Working with all these issues and more, I found that the PERFECT solution for me was to build a 'duct tape double'.
 If you've not heard of them, you can Google the term and find lots of different directions on how to build your own, but I'll give the 'bare' directions further below so that you can make it work for you.
-By making your dressmaker form as an exact copy of your 'real' body without a bustline, you can make any garment to exactly fit you, according to which breast forms you will be wearing for a specific purpose.
+By making your dressmaker form as an exact copy of your 'real' body, without a bustline, you can make any garment to exactly fit you, according to which breast forms and bra you will be wearing for a specific purpose.

 For example, if you're making a swimsuit, you'll be wearing swim forms that are a little different than your usual forms, AND you'll need a map of your scars and chest depressions so you'll know where to adjust the neckline and armholes without showing off areas you don't care to.
 If you're making a pajama top, you'll want to know where to put a few gathers or ruffles to disguise a 'sunken in' spot because you'll not be wearing forms.
 If you're making a 'dressy dress' for special occasions, you'll probably be wearing a full coverage bra with silicone forms and need to know where the darts should be adjusted.